JayIke/rpi-webcam-gadget/README.md

 3. Stereo Microphone - SPH0645 (Qty.
 2)
 4. Cables - Micro-USB Power and Micro-USB 2.0 Data

-## Video Processing and Software Sequence
+## Video Processing and Software Stack
 The Big Picture:
 The `Libcamera` software stack is primarily responsible for enabling access to camera data.
 It bypasses the GPU of which users do not have access to and provides the API interface for applications.
 Our AI functions are built on top of this framework.
 The computer vision library, `opencv`, will be responsible for autonomously manipulating the live video stream.
 Autonomous behavior is defined by the combination of logic, prebuilt ML models, and event loops.
 However, `opencv` cannot acquire frames independently, so it imports a friend to do the snag and grab - `pycamera2`.